SmokerSGit/SIT-AIO-Installer-3.6.1/README.md

 1. Select your Live EFT Folder (EscapeFromTarkov.exe needs to be located in here)
 2. Select you Destination Install Folder (This Folder needs to be empty)
 3. Chose "INSTALL - CLIENT ONLY" this will not download and install any Server files.
 If you want to install the Server click on "INSTALL - SERVER ONLY".
 4. The Tool will start to install all needed files.
-(If the programm freeze, dont close it, just let it run)
+(If the programm freeze, dont close it, just let it run) **INSTALL TIME 5 - 20 Minutes**
 5. After finishing the install process you will see 3 folders (SIT-EFT-Install, SIT-Launcher, SIT-Server) in your destination folder.

    ![image](https://github.com/T4s3rF4c3/SIT-AIO-Installer/assets/49696820/33ea7595-69fe-47bb-9c05-e8296a207618)